 Power saving is also enabled during active-time via cross-slot scheduling, which facilitates UE to achieve power saving with the assumption that it won't be scheduled to receive PDSCH, triggered to receive A-CSI or transmit a PUSCH scheduled by the PDCCH until the minimum scheduling offsets K0 and K2.
 Dynamic adaptation of the minimum scheduling offsets K0 and K2 is controlled by PDCCH.

 Serving Cells of a MAC entity may be configured by RRC in two DRX groups with separate DRX parameters.
 When RRC does not configure a secondary DRX group, there is only one DRX group and all Serving Cells belong to that one DRX group.
 When two DRX groups are configured, each Serving Cell is uniquely assigned to either of the two groups.
 The DRX parameters that are separately configured for each DRX group are on-duration and inactivity-timer.

+A UE supporting LP-WUS can be configured with two DRX groups where the UE can be configured to start either on-duration timer or the LP-WUS PDCCH monitoring timer after detecting LP-WUS to enter active-time.
+After LP-WUS detection the corresponding timer is started on both of the DRX groups.
+In addition to on-duration and inactivity-timer, the LP-WUS PDCCH monitoring timer is separately configured for each DRX group.
+The UE monitors for LP-WUS only when both DRX groups are outside active-time.

 UE power saving in RRC_IDLE/RRC_INACTIVE may be achieved by providing the configuration for TRS with CSI-RS for tracking in TRS occasions.
 The TRS in TRS occasions may allow UEs in RRC_IDLE/RRC_INACTIVE to sleep longer before waking-up for its paging occasion.
 The TRS occasions configuration is provided in either SIB17 or SIB17bis.
 The availability of TRS in the TRS occasions is indicated by L1 availability indication.
 These TRSs may also be used by the UEs configured with eDRX.